Bhagavad Gita Chapter 5 Verse 6 Meaning

 What is the main idea of Bhagavad Gita 5.6?

+At this point in Karma Sanyasa Yoga, Krishna deepens His teaching on renunciation in action.
 But, O mighty-armed Arjuna, renunciation is hard to attain without Yoga; the sage who is in harmony with Yoga quickly goes to Brahman.
-This verse emphasizes renunciation with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the...

 How can I apply Bhagavad Gita 5.6 in daily life?